최근기사

 About the Author

 Professor Jung began his career in 1994 as a founding member of Trigger Soft and later served as a director at NCSoft, an outside director at NASDAQ-listed Gravity, and Vice President of Lunosoft.
-A pioneer of Korea’s indie game ecosystem, he organized the world’s first indie game competition in 2003 and has since worked extensively as an advisor for cultural and game policy organizations, contributing to the growth and legitimacy of independent game development in Korea.
+In 2003, he planned and launched Korea’s first indie game competition and has since remained deeply committed to supporting and nurturing the Korean indie game scene.
+He has also served as a senior board member of the Seongnam Industry Promotion Agency and as an advisor to the Korea Creative Content Agency (KOCCA) on functional games and game literacy, playing a leading role in establishing and expanding Korea’s game culture.

 인디게임닷컴 데스크